 Once you select which campaign goal you want to move forward with, give your campaign a name.
 It’s better to select your business categories as a campaign name.

 For example, if you are run an online clothing store then the campaign name could be ‘men jeans chino’ or ‘men jeans slim fit’.
 Each jean fit type could have its own campaigns and hence individual ad groups.

-Location targeting help you find customers in your targeted area.
-AdWords campaigns provide you with a variety of targeting options, for example, you can even target people in a specific location in a radius just like this.
+Location targeting helps you find customers in your targeted area.
+Google Ads campaigns provide you with a variety of targeting options, for example, you can even target people in a specific location in a radius just like this.

 You can select the size of the radius and enter the name of the place or its coordinates.

-Click on the save button and you are done.
+Click the save button and you are done.

 - Target CPA: This is your fixed target CPA (cost-per-acquisition) which is set to acquire maximum conversion on a fixed amount.
-Remember it’s a part of AdWords smart bidding system which automatically optimizes bids and offers.
+Remember it’s a part of Google Ads smart bidding system which automatically optimizes bids and offers.